alinasafargalina/To-Do-List-App/README.md

 # To-Do_List
-A To-Do_List App created with JavaScript
+A To-Do-List App created with JavaScript